asyncapi/studio/docs/navigation.md

 # Editor

-The Editor section is where you edit the AsyncAPI code.
+The Editor section is where you edit the AsyncAPI file.
 As you edit, you will see the changes reflect dynamically in the HTML preview and Block Visualizer section.

 Click on the individual elements of the Navigation button to jump to those sections in HTML preview and Block Visualizer section.